-Proposed infrastructure improvements Infrastructure Description of works • Intersection modifications at the junction of Gregory Terrace and Brookes Street by removal of the pedestrian crossing on the southern side of Brookes Street. • Intersection modifications at the junction of O'Connell Terrace, Hamilton Place and Brookes Street to allow for both lanes from O'Connell Terrace to turn right into Brookes Street. • Intersection modifications at the junction of Brookes Street and St Pauls Terrace to allow for two lanes to turn right from Brookes Street into St Pauls Terrace heading south. • Intersection signalisation at the junction of Hudd Street and the new road west of the railway corridor linking through to Abbotsford Road at Edmondstone Street.
+Infrastructure Description of works 16.
+Public realm improvements to Markwell Street.
+17. Public realm improvements to Abbotsford Road.
+18. Intersection modifications to the junction of Campbell Street and Abbotsford Road / Markwell Street to allow for additional right turn lane when accessing Markwell Street heading south.
+19. Intersection modifications at the junction of Campbell Street, Hamilton Place and Mayne Road.
+20. Intersection modifications at the junction of Abbotsford Road, Edmondstone Street and the new road west of the railway corridor, allowing for a dedicated turn left lane into Abbotsford Road.
+21. Intersection modifications at the junction of Gregory Terrace and Brookes Street by removal of the pedestrian crossing on the southern side of Brookes Street.
+22. Intersection modifications at the junction of O'Connell Terrace, Hamilton Place and Brookes Street to allow for both lanes from O'Connell Terrace to turn right into Brookes Street.
+23. Intersection modifications at the junction of Brookes Street and St Pauls Terrace to allow for two lanes to turn right from Brookes Street into St Pauls Terrace heading south.
+24. Intersection signalisation at the junction of Hudd Street and the new road west of the railway corridor linking through to Abbotsford Road at Edmondstone Street 25.
 Intersection signalisation at the junction of Tufton Street and O'Connell Terrace.
-New shared pedestrian and vehicle route linking Gregory and St Pauls Terraces west of Alexandria Street.
+26. New shared pedestrian and vehicle route linking Gregory and St Pauls Terraces, west of Alexandria Street.

-Proposed water and sewerage infrastructure
+Proposed Water and Sewerage Infrastructure

 Infrastructure Description of works

-• Water and sewer networks within the UDA will be upgraded at the time of developments being undertaken.
+Water and sewer 27.
+Water and sewer networks within the UDA will be upgraded at the time of developments being

-Proposed community facilities, transport and affordable housing Infrastructure Description of works Community facilities New public plaza linking Mayne Road through to the Tufton Street extension north of Campbell Street.
+Proposed Community Facilities, Transport and Affordable Housing Infrastructure Description of works Community facilities 28.
+New public plaza linking Mayne Road through to the Tufton Street extension north of Campbell Street 29.
 New public plaza south of Hudd Street, west of Abbotsford Road and east of the realigned Jamieson Street (Market Plaza).
-Public realm improvements to Perry Park.
-New public open green space linking Gregory and St Pauls Terraces, west of Alexandria Street.
-New public open green space in precinct 3.
-New public open space connecting with the existing green space in precinct 5.
-New public open space in precinct 8.
-Transport Upgrades to Bowen Hills Railway Station.
-New bus station linking to the Bowen Hills Railway Station.
+30. Public realm improvements to Perry Park 31.
+New public open green space linking Gregory and St Pauls Terraces, west of Alexandria Street 32.
+New public open green space in Precinct 3.
+33. New public open space connecting with the existing green space in Precinct 5.
+34. New public open space in Precinct 8 Transport 35.
+Upgrades to Bowen Hills Railway Station.
+36. New bus station linking to the Bowen Hills Railway Station Affordable Housing fordable Housing 37.
+Affordable housing will be provided in accordance with the ULDA's Affordable Housing Strategy.